mx2913/funkwhale/docs/user_documentation/reports/report_artist.md

 # Report an artist

-If an artist's content violates a pod's rules or the law, you can report it.
+If an artist's content violates a {term}`pod's <Pod>` rules or the law, you can report it.
 To do this:

 1. Go to the artist details page.
 2. Select {guilabel}`More…` to open the options menu.